History of the Romani people: Europe

-The migration of the Romani people through the Middle East and Northern Africa to Europe.
+The migration of the Romani people into Europe.
 The key shows the century of arrival in that area, e.g., S.XII is the 12th century.

-Romani people began arriving in Europe via the Balkans during the Byzantine period, likely from around the 9th century.
-They migrated from Armenia, travelling westward through Anatolia.
+Romani people likely began arriving in the southern Balkans from around the mid-9th century, migrating from Anatolia and Armenia.

-Early records from the Balkans describe Romanies as skilled labourers and craftsmen.
+Early records from the Balkans describe Romanis as skilled labourers and craftsmen.
 They have made notable contributions to European society throughout their history in the continent, particularly in fields such as craftsmanship, music, dance, politics, trade, agriculture, and veterinary medicine.

-The shift in the self-identification of the Romani people from "Doma" to "Roma"/"Romani" is believed to have taken place during the Romanies' arrival and settlement in the Balkans during the Byzantine era.
+The shift in the self-identification of the Romani people from "Doma" to "Roma"/"Romani" is believed to have taken place during the Romanis' arrival and settlement in the Balkans during the Byzantine era.
 "Roma"/"Romani" is believed to have been influenced by the Medieval Greek word Romaios, meaning Eastern Roman, referring to the inhabitants of the Byzantine Empire—which they called Romanía.
-This is where the Romanies are believed to have "crystallised into a cohesive people".
+This is where the Romanis are believed to have "crystallised into a cohesive people".

 In 1323, Simon Simeonis, an Irish Franciscan friar, described people in likeness to the "atsingani" living in Crete: "We also saw outside this city [Candia] a tribe of people, who worship according to the Greek rite, and assert themselves to be of the race of Cain.
 These people rarely or never stop in one place for more than thirty days, but always, as if cursed by God, are nomad and outcast.
 After the thirtieth day they wander from field to field with small, oblong, black, and low tents, like those of the Arabs, and from cave to cave, because the place inhabited by them becomes after the term of thirty days so full of vermin and other filth that it is impossible to live in their neighbourhood."

 In 1350, Ludolf von Sudheim mentioned a similar people with a unique language, whom he called Mandapolos, a word that some theorize was possibly derived from the Greek word Mantipolos – Μαντιπόλος "frenzied" from mantis – μάντις (meaning "prophet, fortune teller") and poleo – πολέω.

 Around 1360, a fiefdom (called the Feudum Acinganorum) was established in Corfu.
-It mainly used Romani serfs, and the Romanies on the island were subservient.
+It mainly used Romani serfs, and the Romanis on the island were subservient.